10 Best Life Insurance Companies in Arizona

 Key Terms

 According to the Center for Disease Control and Prevention (CDC), the average life expectancy in Arizona is approximately 76.3 years which is significantly lower than the national average life expectancy, which is currently around 79.05 years in the United States.
 Over the past few years, the leading causes of death in Arizona have been cancer, heart disease, and Covid-19.
-The homicide rate in Arizona is about 7.5 homicides per 100,000 residents, which is exactly the national average.
+The homicide rate in Arizona is about 7.5 homicides per 100,000 residents, which is precisely the national average.

 Show Me Life Insurance Companies